High-speed craft (HSC) include, among others, air-cushion vehicles (such as hovercraft) and hydrofoil boats.

 The changes incorporated in the 2000 Code are intended to bring it into line with amendments to SOLAS and new recommendations that have been adopted in the past four years - for example, requirements covering public address systems and helicopter pick-up areas.

 There is provision in the Codes that they shall be reviewed at intervals preferably not exceeding four years in order to consider a revision of the existing requirements to take account of new developments in design and technology.
-Current on-going revision work is expected to be finalized in 2006 which means that the formal adoption of the amendments could take place at the end of 2006 with an expected entry into force in 2008.

 International Regulations for High-Speed craft an overview – St Petersburg, Russia, June 2005.
 Article by Mrs Heike Hoppe.